truekas/PencilSharpener/README.md

 - Kelpstream | Gave continuous feedback and helped test Pencil Sharpener

 ## The Exploit

-What you need:
+**What you need:**
-- A pencil or conductive material (chip clip recommended)
+- Chip Clip
+- A Linux system with flashrom installed
 - A screwdriver and an ESD bracelet to prevent damage to the device
-- A sh1mmer image for your system flashed to an SD card or USB stick
+- Sh1mmer image for your device
-- Working device charger
+- Working charger
+- Ch341a Flash Programmer
 - A ChromeOS recovery USB for v125
 - A few braincells

 First, fully power off and unplug your device, flip it over, and open the back to gain access to the mainboard.